 Each place has its charm and significance, making Braj Holi a truly unforgettable experience.

-Braj Holi 2025: Must-See Events and Traditions
+Braj Holi 2027: Must-See Events and Traditions

-1. Barsana Phool Maar & Laddu Holi – March 7, 2025 (Friday)
+1. Barsana Phool Maar & Laddu Holi – 16 March, 2027

 Barsana, the birthplace of Radha, celebrates Laddu Holi at Sriji Temple with great enthusiasm.
 Devotees gather in large numbers as laddus (sweet balls) are thrown among the crowd.
 This event is a joyful offering of love and blessings, accompanied by singing, dancing, and flower showers on the idols of Krishna and Radha.